Archive for the ‘business’ Category

 To start, you need to monitor conversions (pretty much everyone uses Google tag manager to set it up) such as submitting your registration form, buying a product, etc.

-Make sure to add the ‘number of conversion’ column to all your adwords reports so you can see which clicks get you conversions
+Make sure to add the ‘number of conversion’ column to all your Google Ads reports so you can see which clicks get you conversions

 2. Not check actual search terms regularly